-Students with double majors in Psychology and Sociology or Sociology majors with a minor in Psychology may substitute PSYC 301 for SOCL 316 provided they complete an additional course in Sociology.
+\\Students with double majors in Psychology and Sociology or Sociology majors with a minor in Psychology may substitute PSYC 301 (with a grade of C or higher) for SOCL 316 provided they complete an additional course in Sociology.
 Consult advisers for appropriate courses.

 To be admitted into the program as a major, the student must complete SOCL 101 or 201 with the grade of C or higher.
-The student must attain a cumulative grade-point average of 2.0 or better in courses taken at Winthrop and included in the 36 semester hours of the required program.
-The student must complete a minimum of 12 semester hours of SOCL courses in residence at Winthrop University.
-Sociology majors are required to enroll in SOCL 316 the first semester after admission to the major, and they may not enroll in more than one SOCL course per semester (apart from SOCL 316 itself) until they meet the requirement.
-Students must attain a C- or better in SOCL 316 to enroll in SOCL 516.
+The student must attain a cumulative grade-point average of 2.00 or better in courses taken at Winthrop and included in the 33 semester hours of the required program.
+The student must complete a minimum of 12 semester hours of SOCL/ANTH courses in residence at Winthrop University.

-In addition to the 36 semester hours of the required program, the student must select and complete a minor, attaining no less than a 2.0 GPA in the minor.
+In addition to the 33 semester hours of the required program, the student must select and complete a minor (which may not be Anthropology), attaining no less than a 2.0 GPA in the minor.
 Within the 124 semester hours required for this degree, the student must also include a minimum of 40 semester hours in courses numbered above 299.
-Although not specifically required, students are strongly encouraged to take related courses in ANTH, ECON, HIST, MATH, PLSC and PSYC.
+Although not specifically required, students are strongly encouraged to take related courses in ECON, HIST, MATH, PLSC and PSYC.